-Sous Vide Chicken Breast (Citrus Glazed)
+Easy Sous Vide Chicken Breast (With Citrus Glaze)

 No worries about dry, stringy chicken breasts with the sous vide cooking method.
 And the glaze has a wonderful spicy tartness which cooks down to a golden sticky syrup, making the normally bland chicken zing.